Laxer3a/CRound/README.md

 - SIMD a first citizen (intrinsic support or inline assembly if you don't trust register allocators and optimizer from intrinsics)
 - Constant can use _ keyword to delimit and increase readability. ex : 0xDEAD_BE_EF
   - Binary constant are supported. ex : 0b0010_1100 (printf like formatting too)
+- Read bit block inside a word like var[14:23] instead of making manually and masks.
 - No operator overloading.
   - Yep, it makes it harder for Vector3 / Vector4 / Complex numbers.
     - Or explicit  a + b + c => a .+ b .+ c ?
 Equivalent to a.add(b).add(c) kind of... ?
   - But NO hidden complexity for the programmer.
 Reader must see that something is happening under the hood.
-- #incbinary type endianness <file> into array definition.
+- #incbinary type endianness <file> into array definition. (#include for text file is still possible but #include inside #include is not)
   - Allow to build binary table and include those without having to generate those doing printf.
   - Pass struct type and original endianness.
 Importer manages to modify byte order.(Except of struct with union like definitions : forbidden)